 Skip the missed dose and use your usual dose of pramlintide before your next major meal.
 Do not use a double dose to make up for a missed one.

-redness, swelling, bruising, or itching in the place where you injected pramlintide
+- redness, swelling, bruising, or itching at the pramlintide injection site

 Some side effects can be serious.
 If you experience any of the symptoms listed in the IMPORTANT WARNING section, call your doctor immediately.

 Pramlintide may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store unopened pramlintide pens in the refrigerator and protect from light; do not freeze the pens.
 Throw away any pens that were frozen or exposed to heat.
 You may store opened pramlintide pens in the refrigerator or at room temperature, but you must use them within 30 days.
 Throw away any opened pramlintide pens after 30 days and any medication that is outdated or no longer needed.
 Talk to your pharmacist about the proper disposal of your medication.

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

 Symptoms of overdose may include: